simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 # Version 3 to 4
 - PHP version requirement was bumped to v8.0 to enable updating important dependant packages like 'league/oauth2-server' which has already moved to PHPv8 between their minor releases.
-- SimpleSAMLphp version requirement fixed to v2.0.*
+- SimpleSAMLphp version used during development was bumped v2.0

 # Version 2 to 3
  - Module code was refactored to make it compatible with SimpleSAMLphp v2